thf06037/ClassicTileCascade/README.md

 **Settings Menu**

-The Settings menu on the right-click context menu (Right-click \> Settings) controls Classic Tile & Cascade’s behavior.
+The Settings menu on the right-click context menu (Right-click \> Settings) controls Classic Tile & Cascade's behavior.

 The following settings are available: